 “Known for our capabilities.
 Chosen for our compassion.”

+The audiologists at Greater Buffalo Centers For Dizziness & Balance specialize in inner ear issues that affect patients' equilibriums and abilities to balance.
 Our balance system helps us remain upright as we run, walk, and move through the world.
 Balance is controlled through signals to your brain from your sensory systems, eyes, and inner ears.
 If any of these systems stop working perfectly, you can encounter unexplained dizziness or balance issues.
+Balance issues which stem from vestibular disorders, another name for inner ear problems, can be difficult to diagnose.
+Though more than one third of all U.S. adults over age 40 suffer from some form of vestibular disorder, a dizzy patient will have to see seven doctors on average in order to get a proper diagnosis from an audiologist.

 Diagnostic Audiometric Evaluation

 The accurate testing of hearing is a complex process.
-An audiometric evaluation not only gives us information about the quality of your hearing, but it also tells us significant information about the health of your hearing system.
+An audiometric evaluation not only gives our audiologists information about the quality of your hearing, but it also tells us significant information about the health of your hearing system.
 Your balance mechanisms are a part of this.

-This test evaluates how well your eyes and inner ears work together.
+This test allows our audiologists to evaluate how well your eyes and inner ears work together.
 The patient is given video goggles to record eye movements as the chair moves in various directions and speeds.

 Vestibular Evoked Myogenic Potential (VEMP)

 This is a test to determine whether there’s any damage to the saccule, a part of the inner ear, as well as the auditory/vestibular nerve.
-Recordings are taken from the muscles in your neck and/or eyes as you lie prone listening to sounds through earphones.
+Our audiologists take recordings from the muscles in your neck and/or eyes as you lie prone listening to sounds through earphones.

 Video / Electronystagmography (VNG/ENG)